GazzaJ/CI-MS4-RefereE-pay/README.md

 ![Login](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/sign-in.png "Log-In Page Wireframe")

 ##### Matches Page
 The Matches page could be considered one of the key pages on the site as it is the entry point for each of the match detail pages which subsequently allow users to add their matches to the kit bag for payment.
-Uses READ functionality to display basic detail for each match. and provides the ability to filter matchesd by different categories.
-A seaarch box will allow users to  find specific teams.
+Uses READ functionality to display basic detail for each match. and provides the ability to filter matches by different categories.
+A search box will allow users to  find specific teams.
 This page has pagination controls which are set to display a specific number of matches to limit scrolling.
 Registered Users can select any match to view the full details of that match.
 ![Matches](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/matches-page.png "Matches Page Wireframe")